Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](/media/coppilot-calculator.png)

 1. Notice how GitHub Copilot creates codes to build a calculator in both Python and JS languages.
+Save the files to run tests.

    - Python code to build a calculator:
      ```